-Drunk driving is a criminal offense in every state.
-The goals of these laws is to punish and deter such dangerous behavior, while at the same time providing those who are willing help for their drug or alcohol problem.
-This is one of the reasons why most states have a range of possible charges and punishments for drunk driving, from the more minor misdemeanor or disorderly conduct offenses to serious felonies that carry significant punishment.
+In most states, some aspects of drunk driving laws also try to provide help with drug or alcohol problems to those who are willing to seek help.
+This is one of the reasons why most states have a range of possible charges and punishments for drunk driving, from minor misdemeanor offenses to serious felonies that carry significant punishments.

 How Many Accidents Are Caused By Drunk Driving?

 According to the Centers for Disease Control, around 10,000 people are killed due to drunk driving every year in the U.S. This accounts for almost 30% of all traffic-related deaths.

 Drunk driving is still the number one cause of death on American roads and highways.
 Alcohol and drugs, in any amount, negatively affect a person’s ability to judge situations accurately and react quickly when behind the wheel.

 When Is My DUI Charged as a Misdemeanor?

 Every state has its own laws which dictate how drunk driving offenses are charged and what punishments come with a conviction.
 In most states, first-time offenses in which the perpetrator has a blood alcohol concentration (BAC) that is over the per se illegal level of 0.08% are charged as misdemeanors.
 If convicted, the perpetrator usually has to pay a fine and sometimes spend a short time in jail.
 There may be additional consequences.